 “We need to focus on the matter at hand,” Eun reminded.
 “Dee’s still out there, remember?”

 “Oh.
 Yeah.”
 His eyes turned a notch more distant.
-“Senior prom…we have to do something by senior prom…something with magic, maybe?”
+“Senior prom…we have to stop her by senior prom…something with magic, maybe?”
 He looked tentatively at Kora.
 “Maybe we could subdue or kill her before she—”

-At that moment, his computer lit up with a notification.
+At that moment, his computer lit with a notification.
 The social media group known as “Atherton’s Chimps” was abuzz with activity.
 Apparently, a new student had just arrived.
-A plethora of messages was popping up, all along the lines of Please welcome our newest addition to Atherton High!
+Clusters of messages were popping up, all along the lines of Please welcome our newest addition to Atherton High!
 But that wasn’t what caught Peter’s eye.

 The name of the student was Dee Sonay.